 Try to eat and drink healthily, including plenty of fluids, fruit and fibre to avoid constipation.
-Use a laxative if you don't have your bowels open after 2-3 days.
-Continue taking laxatives until you have a normal bowel action pattern.
+Use a laxative if you don't have your bowels open after two or three days.

+You can continue taking laxatives until you have a normal bowel action pattern.